Groszczu/RecipeMaster/README.md

 # RecipeMaster
-Android application for browsing recipes, build with React-Native and Expo.
+Android application for browsing recipes, built with React-Native and Expo.